mbrevda/backbone-tableview/README.md

 ## Filtering & Sorting
 TableView has built in support for filtering the data displayed in the table.
-Filtering can come from any source or html element.
+The filtering value can come from any source or html element.
 TableView can also sort the table based on the table header (`thead > tr > th`, herein 'column').
 Sorting is done when a click event is received on the `th` element.

 ### Filtering data
 TableView can filter the data in the table when the data comes from a collection (i.e. when a collection is passed to the body using `this.body.initCollection()`).
 To filter the data in a table, a filter function should be added to the table body: